YunranChen/VIonLDA/README.md

 # Notice

-All the defaults of the function are set as the report suggest.
-To reproduce our result, do include random seed 123.
+- All the defaults of the function are set as the report suggest.

+- To reproduce our result, do include random seed 123.

+- We expand more on the discussion in our report to firgure out a better data structure.
+See lda_ideal_data_structure_worse_behavior.ipynb.
+For the poor behavior, we do not include this part in our package and report.
+But it is worth discussing.

+# Ideal Data Structure But Poor Behavior

+As we mentioned in the discussion, we design a version for ideal data structure.
+We implemented matrix multiplicaiton, vectorization and broadcast in this version.
+We can see the speed is super fast.
+However, the core idea that VI work is the Variational parameter $\phi$, $\gamma$ converge. (make the KL distance as small as possible to approximate the probability density) So if we break this rule, the algorithm cannot converge and even intractable.
+We can see with the same initialization, 10 times iteration, the time for this algorithm is only half of the vectorization version we adopt in the report.
+However, the mse is a factor of 0.1 to 0.01 in scale worse than the vectorization version.